-The global blockchain company Solve.Care has collaborated with the on-demand transportation company Lyft in order to provide the world’s best transportation to people.
+A healthcare blockchain company called Solve.Care has collaborated with the on-demand transportation company Lyft in order to provide medical transportation.

-Solve.Care wallet (SOLVE) users will be provided with greater accessibility and will have control over healthcare related to transportation through this collaboration.
-They can schedule their own Lyft rides to clinics, hospitals, and pharmacies, connect with them at any time and pay via SOLVE.
-The rides payments can also be shared with family members, employers, insurers and others.
-The coordination between patients, providers, and family members related to schedule adjustments, arrival, cost, and other assistance can also be facilitated through this collaboration.
+Solve.Care wallet (SOLVE) users will have control over medical transportation.
+They can schedule their own Lyft rides to clinics, hospitals, and pharmacies.
+They can connect with them at any time and pay via SOLVE.
+The rides payments can also be shared with family members and others.

-Solve.Care has already developed a Blockchain platform with the aim to coordinate and administrate healthcare.
+Solve.Care has already developed a blockchain platform with the aim to coordinate and administrate healthcare.
 It also aims to facilitate healthcare payments.
-The platform enables the patient healthcare administration networks configuration in order to allow that participation which is based on disease conditions, and economic.
-Participation will also be allowed based on social needs, and employment.

 Pradeep Goel has 26+ years of experience in healthcare IT.
 Karen Bowling is one of the strong advisors with profound domain knowledge as a congressman of the US James Moran.
 Paul Brubaker is the former Cabinet Secretary of the West Virginia Department of Health and Human Resources and the former deputy CIO of Pentagon.
 Karen Bowling and Paul Brubaker are the major parts of the advisory board of Solve.Care.

-The Blockchain Company Solve.Care has partnered with KuCoin in order to expand the platform.
+The Blockchain Company Solve.Care has collaborated with KuCoin.
 KuCoin listed Solve.Care (SOLVE) on its platform.
-SOLVE token is the utility token of this company used inside the platform and participants can use it.
-It becomes the first-ever company to use blockchain technology along with cryptocurrency for the standard healthcare payments, the digital journal reported.[The views and opinions expressed in this article are those of the authors and do not necessarily reflect the views and/or the official policy of the website. ]
+SOLVE token is a token of the company.
+It became the first-ever company to use blockchain technology along with crypto payments for healthcare, the digital journal reported.[The views and opinions expressed in this article are those of the authors and do not necessarily reflect the views and/or the official policy of the website. ]